Lung Cancer Treated at Tampa General Hospital

 - Secondary – This type of lung cancer travels to the lungs from another area of the body and is referred to by the place it originated.
 Cancers in the lungs can metastasize to other areas as well.

-Tampa General Hospital is a leading destination for patients who have been diagnosed with lung cancer, and has been named by U.S. News & World Report as High Performing in Lung Cancer Surgery.
+Tampa General Hospital is a leading destination for patients who have been diagnosed with lung cancer, and has been named by U.S. News & World Report as High Performing in Lung Cancer Surgery for 2019-2020.
 Our team, which includes radiation oncologists, surgeons, and other specialists, takes a collaborative approach to treatment and creates individualized plans to help lung cancer patients maintain their quality of life and provide the highest likelihood for a positive outcome.
 For a physician referral, use our Physician Finder tool or call (813) 844-2200.